amohoste/Breakout/README.md

 # Breakout
 Small project made in the course Scripting Languages (C002178).
-First year Bachelor of Science in Computer Science.
+Made during my first year of Bachelor of Science in Computer Science at Ghent University.